apache/incubator-baremaps/docs/examples/contour/index.md

 ```

 The geotiff present in this directory comes from the [ASTER](https://asterweb.jpl.nasa.gov/gdem.asp) dataset.
-If needed, you can now reproject the geotiff in the desired projection before importing it in the database.
+If needed, you can now reproject the geotiff in the desired projection (e.g. WebMercator) before importing it in the database.

 ```
 gdalwarp -rc \